Southwest Colorado Springs, Colorado Real Estate and Information

 The City of Colorado Springs manages and maintains three full-service community centers: Hillside, Deerfield Hills, and Meadows Park.
 They all offer a broad spectrum of instructional programs in a variety of areas such as health and wellness, public safety, community building, and more.

 Colorado Springs spreads across more than 194 square miles of the landscape at the eastern edge of the majestic Rocky Mountains about 65 miles south of Denver.
-Approximately 416,427 people call this city home, many of whom have some connection to its most famous residents: the United States Air Force Academy, the United States Olympic Training Center, the United States Olympic Committee, Fort Carson (Army), Peterson Air Force Base, Schriever Air Force Base, Verizon, and Hewlett-Packard.
+Approximately 416,427 people call this city home, many of whom have some connection to its most famous residents: the United States Air Force Academy, the United States Olympic Training Center, the United States Olympic Committee, Fort Carson (Army), Peterson Air Force Base, and Schriever Air Force Base.

 Another enticing feature about life in Colorado Springs is its affordability with the median home price of $180,500.

 Cheyenne Mountain School District #12 serves the public education needs of 4,600 students from preschool through twelfth grade in the southwest neighborhood of Colorado Springs.

 The hospitals, health care centers, and medical facilities in Colorado Springs include Memorial Hospital, Penrose-St. Francis Health Services, and Cedar Springs Hospital.
 Interstate 25 runs north and south while US Highway 24 runs east and west and connects the distinct neighborhoods of Colorado Springs with the outside world.
 Other transportation options include the Mountain Metro bus system, the Colorado Springs Airport, and Denver International Airport.